dsivasuthan/dhayalan.com/content/posts/get-motivated.md

 ---
 date: 2018-11-08
-title: Get Motivated
+title: Random Life Advice
 draft: true
 ---

 When you spend half your wake time on the interwebs every single day, you are bound to come across some materials that you find amusing, clever or motivating.
-That does not mean, I need constant motivation through somebody else's work but some work or compilation do open a different kind world you have never explored or thought of.
-The following are some of meterials I had clipped some years back on Evernote (sorry, Evernote, you dug your own grave).
+That does not mean I need constant motivation through somebody else's work but some works do open a different kind world you have never explored or thought of.
+The following are some of the materials I had clipped some years back on Evernote (sorry, Evernote, you dug your own grave).
 I had to put it somewhere before I wiped em clean.

-* “Security is a process, not a product.” — Bruce Schneier
-* Feel the fear and do it anyway.
-* "Never bring management a problem, bring them a solution." -LH
-* One never notices what has been done; one can only see what remains to be done.- Marie Curie
-* The mark of the immature man is that he wants to die nobly for a cause, while the mark of the mature man is that he wants to live humbly for one.

-10. "Luck is what happens when preparation meets opportunity."
-9. "Nothing is less productive than doing what should not be done at all."
-8. "Inspiration exists, but it has to find you working."
-7. "A good leader takes a little more than his share of the blame, a little less than his share of the credit."
-6. "You can't rest on your laurels.
-Your own body of work is yet to come."
-5. "Try not to become a person of success.
-Rather, become a person of value."
-4. "A man's gotta make at least one bet a day, else he could be walking around lucky and never know it."
-3. "Here is something false: You only live once."
-2. "A smooth sea never made a skillful sailor."
-1. "Those who do not give a fuck change the world.
-The rest do not."

 _I am not sure where I found the following_